Rebuilding Communities. Reclaiming Rights, Rewriting History.

 PROTEST FOR EQUALITY

-To create a world where all living beings enjoy their rights with dignity.
+A world where all living beings enjoy their rights with dignity.

 VARIOUS STATISTICS THAT WE HAVE